-The General Assembly (GA): The GA is the central deliberative organ of the United Nations.
-The GA has been described as the nearest thing to a "parliament of mankind."
-All Member States are Members of the GA, and each Member has one vote.
-The GA makes recommendations on international issues, oversees all other United Nations bodies which must report to the GA annually, approves the United Nations budget and apportions United Nations expenses.
-On the recommendation of the Security Council, the GA elects the Secretary-General and holds the authority to admit and expel Member States.
-Voting in the GA is ordinarily by simple majority, but a majority of the body's work is adopted by consensus.
+The General Assembly (GA): The General Assembly is the central deliberative organ of the United Nations.
+The General Assembly has been described as the nearest thing to a "parliament of mankind."
+All Member States are Members of the General Assembly, and each Member has one vote.
+The General Assembly makes recommendations on international issues, oversees all other United Nations bodies that report to the General Assembly, approves the United Nations budget and apportions United Nations expenses.
+On the recommendation of the Security Council, the General Assembly elects the Secretary-General and holds the authority to admit and expel Member States.
+Voting in the General Assembly is ordinarily by simple majority, but most of the body's work is adopted by consensus.

-The Security Council (SC): The Security Council is charged with the primary responsibility for maintaining international peace and security.
+The Security Council (SC): The Security Council's primary responsibility is maintaining international peace and security.
 It has the power to employ United Nations forces and direct action against threats to the peace.
-Fifteen Members sit on the Security Council, including five Permanent Members (China, France, the Russian Federation, the United Kingdom and the United States) and ten at-large Member States, which the General Assembly elects for two-year terms.
+Fifteen Members sit on the Security Council, including five Permanent Members (China, France, the Russian Federation, the United Kingdom and the United States) and 10 at-large Member States, which the General Assembly elects for two-year terms.
 A majority in the Security Council consists of nine Members voting "yes"; however, a "no" vote by any of the Permanent Members has the effect of vetoing or blocking actions.

-The Economic and Social Council (ECOSOC): ECOSOC is the primary body dealing with the economic, social, humanitarian and cultural work of the United Nations system.
+The Economic and Social Council (ECOSOC): The Economic and Social Council is the primary body dealing with the economic, social, humanitarian and cultural work of the United Nations system.
 It also has a mandate to coordinate the activities of United Nations technical and specialized agencies and programs.
-ECOSOC oversees five regional economic Commissions and nine functional, or "subject-matter," Commissions.
-ECOSOC is composed of fifty-four Member States elected by the GA for three-year renewable terms.
+The Economic and Social Council oversees five regional economic commissions and nine functional, or subject-matter, commissions.
+The Economic and Social Council is composed of 54 Member States elected by the General Assembly for three-year, renewable terms.

-The Trusteeship Council (TC): In 1945 there were eleven Trust Territories, which were regions without their own governments.
-These eleven regions were placed under the TC, which helped them prepare for and achieve independence.
-With the admission of Palau as a United Nations Member State in 1994, the TC has now completed its original mandate.
-Today, the TC is inactive but is formally composed of the permanent Security Council Members.
+The Trusteeship Council (TC): In 1945 there were 11 Trust Territories, which were regions without their own governments.
+These 11 regions were placed under the Trusteeship Council, which helped them prepare for and achieve independence.
+With the admission of Palau as a United Nations Member State in 1994, the Trusteeship Council has now completed its original mandate.
+Today, the Trusteeship Council is inactive but is formally composed of the permanent Security Council Members.

 The International Court of Justice (ICJ): The International Court of Justice, or World Court, is the primary judicial organ of the United Nations and decides international legal disputes.
-All United Nations Member States are automatically able to bring matters before the ICJ; however, States must agree to accept the jurisdiction of the ICJ before it can decide a dispute involving that State.
+All United Nations Member States are automatically able to bring matters before the International Court of Justice; however, States must agree to accept the jurisdiction of the International Court of Justice before it can decide a dispute involving that State.
 Fifteen judges serving nine-year terms sit on the Court.

 Secretariat: The Secretariat is composed of the Secretary-General and the United Nations staff.
-Approximately

-16,000 people are employed as the staff of the United Nations, one-third of whom work at the United Nations headquarters in New York City.
-The other two-thirds work for various subsidiary bodies of the United Nations.
-The Secretary-General serves a fiveyear renewable term.
+Approximately 44,000 people are employed as the staff of the United Nations, only 5,000 of whom work at the United Nations headquarters in New York City.
+The vast majority work for various subsidiaries of the United Nations.
+The Secretary-General serves a five-year renewable term.

 In addition to the six main bodies, the United Nations system includes a number of autonomous technical and specialized agencies and programs.
-Examples include the Food and Agricultural Organization (FAO), the International Monetary Fund (IMF), the World Health Organization (WHO), and the United Nations Children's Fund (UNICEF).
-While most of these agencies and programs have independent governance structures, ECOSOC coordinates their activities.
+Examples include the Food and Agricultural Organization (FAO), the International Monetary Fund (IMF), the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF).
+While most of these agencies and programs have independent governance structures, Economic and Social Council coordinates their activities.